Drug Prevention and Health

 This protocol was developed within the context of a regional UNODC project on improving prisons' services to treat and prevent drug use and HIV.
 It provides the overall guidelines through which assessments should be conducted.
 The main objective of this assessment is the generation of operational recommendation of intervention aiming at improving access of inmates to drug use and HIV/AIDS prevention and care services in the prison settings.

 This toolkit on HIV in prisons aims to provide information and guidance primarily to individuals and institutions with responsibilities for prisons and prisoners, and to people who work in and with prisons.
 In addition, it will assist everyone who has anything to do with prisons.
+Its focus is on HIV, but it recognizes that other diseases-in particular hepatitis and tuberculosis-are linked to HIV and also represent serious problems in prisons.

 Prisons are high-risk settings for the transmission of HIV.
 However, HIV prevention, treatment, care and support programmes are not adequately developed and implemented to respond to HIV in prisons.
 Moreover, prison settings do not usually address gender-specific needs.
 Both drug use and HIV infection are more prevalent among women in prison than among imprisoned men.
 Women in prison are vulnerable to gender-based sexual violence; they may engage in risky behaviours and practices such as unsafe tattooing, injecting drug use, and, are more susceptible to self-harm.

 This publication discusses the risk of HIV/AIDS among female injecting drug users and the reasons behind this risk.
+It also speaks of the barriers facing females and how to cross them.

 The purpose of this document is to provide a Framework for mounting an effective national response to HIV/AIDS in prisons that meets international health and human rights standards, prioritizes public health, is grounded in best practice, and supports the management of custodial institutions.